oVirt/ovirt-site/source/feature/management-network-as-a-role.html.md

 ### Summary

-This feature is about defining the management network role and attaching it to an arbitrary network in a cluster.
+This feature is about attaching the management network role to an arbitrary network in a cluster.

 ### Owner